Batch V5 *NEW*

 }

 This above example would return similar information to our previous batch versions, but please modify with additional batch files or parameters to fit your use case.
-Highlighted fields are required, a minimum of one batch file type will need to be provided.
+Highlighted fields are required and a minimum of one batch file type will need to be provided.

 Receive Batch ID